gumbymn/Expansion.Valning/README.md

 You must download the key from the [Valning Map](https://discord.gg/ab7yX9b) Discord and install it into the ```@Valning Map``` and ```keys``` folders.
 Start the server.
 Launch DayZ using your favorite launcher (DayZ Standalone, DZSALauncher, Magic Launcher) and connect to your favorite server.

+This mission also has an offline version which can be found [here](https://gumbymn.github.io/ExpansionCOM.Valning/).

 ## Developers
 A special thanks to the following developers for their integral part on the development of the tools needed for this project.
 * [Cypher](https://github.com/CypherMediaGIT)